mmobin789/Android-Custom-Gallery/README.md

 It can be used as a foundation for your own Custom Gallery Android Library.

 ## Features
- - Shows all images from the device storage.
+ - Shows all images smoothly from device storage.
+ - Multiple Image Selection.
- - Pagination supported.
+ - Pagination.
  - Its not a fixed dependency to be included in your project to increase redundancy.
  - Its flexible to be converted in any library/SDK or modular form as per your requirement.
  - Modifications/Enhancements can be made as required.
- - Highly optimized and clean code.
+ - Highly decoupled,optimized and clean code.
  - **It would be a part of your project while not implying any 3rd-party involvement.**

  ### How to use ?